Mahmoudsheta20/Udacity-Landing-page/README.md

-This project is part of the Egypt-FWD initiative with Udacity Nanodegree in Web Development Professional Track.
+This project is first project of the Egypt-FWD initiative with Udacity Nanodegree in Web Development Professional Track.

 In this project, a dynamic navigation bar is required corresponding to sections added to the page.